-Before proceeding with the assay, bring all reagents, serum reference calibrators and controls to room temperature (20-27°C). \\Test procedure should be performed by a skilled individual or trained professional\
+Before proceeding with the assay, bring all reagents, reference calibrators and controls to room temperature (20 - 27 C). \\Test procedure should be performed by a skilled individual or trained professional\\

 - 1. Format the microplates' wells for calibrator, control and patient specimen to be assayed in duplicate.
 Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
-Pipette 0.050 ml (50μl) of the appropriate calibrators, controls and samples into the assigned wells - 3.
-Add 0.100 ml (100μl) of the C-Peptide Enzyme Reagent to each well.
+Pipette 0.050ml (50μl) of the appropriate calibrators, controls and samples into the assigned wells. - 3.
+Add 0.100ml (100ul) of the Insulin or C-Peptide Enzyme Reagent to each well.
 It is very important to dispense all reagents close to the bottom of the microwell. - 4.
 Swirl the microplate gently for 20-30 seconds to mix.
-Cover with a plastic wrap - 5.
-Incubate for 120 minutes at room temperature (20-25°C). - 6.
+Cover with a plastic wrap. - 5.
+Incubate for 120 minutes at room temperature (20-27°C). - 6.
 Discard the contents of the microplate by decantation or aspiration.
-If decanting, tap and blot the plate dry with absorbent paper - 7.
-Add 0350ml (350μl) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
+If decanting, tap and blot the plate dry with absorbent paper. - 7.
+Add 0.350ml (350ul) of wash buffer (see "Reagent Preparation"), decant (tap and blot) or aspirate.
 Repeat two (2) additional times for a total of three (3) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is used, fill each well to the top by squeezing the container.
 Avoiding air bubbles.
 Decant the wash and repeat two (2) additional times. - 8.
-Add 0.100 ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).

-DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION

-- 9. Incubate at room temperature for fifteen (15) minutes. - 10.
+Add 0.100ml (100μl) of working substrate solution to all wells (see "Reagent Preparation"). - DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION 9.
+Incubate at room temperature for fifteen (15) minutes. - 10.
 Add 0.050ml (50μl) of stop solution to each well and mix gently for 15-20 seconds.
+Always add reagents in the same order to minimize reaction time differences between wells. - 11.
 Read the absorbance in each well at 450nm (using a reference wavelength of 620-630nm to minimize well imperfections) in a microplate reader.
 The results should be read within thirty (30) minutes of adding the stop solution.